monaco-gg/sky-gameroom/README.md

-### README: Guapo Gameroom
+### README: Sky Gameroom

 ---

 #### Description

-Guapo Gameroom is a web application project built using Next.js, designed for web games and associated activities.
+Sky Gameroom is a web application project built using Next.js, designed for web games and associated activities.
 It leverages various technologies and libraries to provide a seamless user experience.

 ---